 Roland Juno-106 6 Voice Analogue Synthesiser

 The Roland Juno-106 is the last of the classic Juno synthesisers released by Roland in 1984.
-I said the last of the classic Juno synthesisers as the Roland Juno-6 and Roland Juno-60 preceded it.
-Both preceding synthesisers were released in 1982.
+I said elsewhere that this synthesiser was the last of the classic Juno synthesisers with the Roland Juno-6 and Roland Juno-60 preceding it.
+Both the preceding synthesisers were released in 1982.

-Like the Roland JX synthesiser range the Roland Juno range implemented a Digitally Controlled Oscillators or DCO's.
-So, while the sound that was heard was generated using analogue circuitry the was controlled of the signal was digital.
+Like the Roland JX range of synthesisers, the Roland Juno range implemented an architecture that was centered around a Digitally Controlled Oscillator or DCO.
+The sound that was heard was generated using analogue circuitry.
+But the parameters that the synthesiser used to create the sound was generated and controlled by digital circuitary within the synthesiser.

 The key difference between the JX and Juno was the number of oscillators deployed for the sound generation.
-The JX range used two DCO's whereas the Juno range used just a single DCO, which Roland then augmented with a chorus effect.
-This chorus modulated the sound that came off the single oscillator making the sound thicker sound.
-A sound that became incorporated into the pop music of the mid to late 1980's and early 1990's as the Roland Juno-106 was integrated the into studio and touring rigs.
+The JX range used two DCO's whereas the Juno range used just a single DCO, which on the Juno Roland then augmented with a chorus effect.
+This chorus modulated the sound that came from the single oscillator making the sound thicker.
+This sound became incorporated into the pop music of the mid to late 1980's and early 1990's as the Roland Juno-106 was integrated the into studios and touring rigs of many of the bands of the era.

 Oh of course you could use the Roland cloud version also!